What is Early English Books Online?

 Note that catalogue records are added to EEBO in advance of the facsimile Document Images to which they relate, meaning that a small proportion of records accessible in EEBO are not yet associated with images.
-Bibliographic information for more than 128,000 printed sources can be searched and retrieved via EEBO at the present time, comprising the catalogue records for STC I Units 1-90, Wing Units 1-137, and for the whole of the Thomason Tracts and Tract Supplement collections.
+Bibliographic information for more than 101687 (this number does not include duplicates) printed sources can be searched and retrieved via EEBO.

-We estimate that EEBO is approximately 90% complete and that the remaining 10% of titles will be added in future releases.
+We estimate that EEBO is approximately 92% complete and that the remaining titles will be added in future releases.
 This will include titles discovered from the ESTC that are not in Wing or STC but are printed in England in the Early Modern Period.

 History of the Microfilm Project

 UMI issued its first unit of Early English Books I (Pollard & Redgrave,